mensfeng/podcast-test/README.md

 Simulink, while not open-source, offers a free trial version and a limited-feature version called Simulink Coder.
 Simulink supports modeling and simulation of cyber-physical systems and includes database integration features.

+### 1.4.3 Operation Solution

+After getting to know PlantUML little better, I think the reason why it is popular is because it changed the way how these diagrams used to be developed.
+Started with `diagram` then convert it into `code` even `database` with entity relationships.
+Diagrams are created by coding the relationship between each entitiies.
+This method is not intuitive as first sight, but it can potencially reduce the number of re-edit the diagram manually.
+It sure limmits the freedom of manipulating the diagram layout, but it offers a more robust and efficient way to produce diagrams.
+Moreover, it enphasis the entity relationship as the developer creates the diagram.
+I have to start using it to find out if this is the solution for this problem.

 <br /><br />
 ## 2. Legislation and Regulatory